Diver detection sonar: Cost-effectiveness

-In 2006, in a NATO report given by R. T. Kessel and R. D. Hollet at the NATO Undersea Research Center, it was stated that sonar gives by far the lowest cost per square meter of underwater coverage of all other means of surveillance (radar, video, visual).
-This is because sound waves have a low attenuation and long propagation distance in turbid harbor waters relative to other means of sensing (electromagnetic waves, visual light, temperature, magnetism).
-The leading sonar technology for detecting and tracking underwater intruders is active, monostatic sonar, using principles of conventional beam forming in its signal processing.
-These sonars are now available from a number of different manufacturers who recommend their use for surveillance against underwater intruders, whereas, other sonar technologies, such as active multi-static or passive sonar, possibly with model-based signal processing, remain at best in the development stage so far as intruder detection is concerned.
+According to the report, sonar has the lowest cost per square meter of underwater coverage, compared to other means of surveillance, such as radar, video or visual.
+This is due to sound waves having a low attenuation and long propagation distance in turbid harbor waters compared to other means of sensing (electromagnetic waves, visual light, temperature, magnetism).
+The leading sonar technology for detecting and tracking underwater intruders is active, monostatic sonar, taking advantage of conventional beam forming in its signal processing.